scrabbletank/farhome-rules/rulesdoc.md

 #### Spellspeaker
 *Requires proficiency with Scribing Tools, Arcana*

 You may use spell scrolls to cast the spell written on them.
-When using a spell scroll you cast as normal, consuming a spell slot but not requiring the spell to be prepared.
+When using a spell scroll you cast as normal, consuming mana but not requiring the spell to be prepared.
 After casting the spell make an Arcana check against the spells inscribing difficulty.
 On fail the spell scroll is destroyed.

 #### Runesmith
 *Requires proficiency with Scribing Tools, 1 Dexterity*